Environment Setup

 Testing the Package

-To run the my_chat_app/ tests, close all fake nodes and then run
+To run the my-chat-app/ tests, first close all fake nodes and then run

 kit run-tests